tempbottle/nativescript-sample-webview/README.md

-#NativeScript DialogsResult Sample
+#NativeScript VewbView Sample

-The DialogsResult sample, demonstrates the return value of a NativeScript dialog.
+The WebView sample demonstrates the usage of the WebView Widget.
 The example is built with the [the NativeScript framework](http://www.nativescript.org).

 ## Running the sample